willmorrison1/daRt/README.md

 sF1 <- simulationFilter(product = "directions",
                        bands = c("BAND0", "BAND1"),
                        iters = "ITER1")
-#get simulation files based on the defined filter
+#get simulation files based on this newly defined filter
 simFiles <- daRt::getFiles(x = simulationDir, sF = sF1)

 #show these files are we happy to continue and load the data, or